-The Appellate Committee of the House of Lords is the highest court in the land for all criminal and civil cases in England, Wales and Northern Ireland, and for civil cases in Scotland.
+The Supreme Court of the United Kingdom is the highest court in the land for all criminal and civil cases in England, Wales and Northern Ireland, and for civil cases in Scotland.

 The English and Welsh court system is headed by the Supreme Court of England and Wales, consisting of the Court of Appeal, the High Court of Justice (civil) and Crown court (criminal).
 Northern Irish courts follow the same pattern.

 In Scotland the chief court for civil cases is the Court of Session, while the High Court of Justiciary has responsibility for criminal cases.

 The Attorney General is the chief law officer for The Crown in England and Wales, representing The Crown and government departments in court.

 The Lord Chief Justice is the overall head of the judiciary in England and Wales.
 The Lord Chancellor, no longer a judge himself, exercises disciplinary authority over the judges, and is responsible for appointing judges.

 The Master of the Rolls is the head of the Civil Division of the Court of Appeal.
 The President of the Queen's Bench Division, the President of the Family Division and The Chancellor of the High Court, each head the three divisions of the High Court.

 Judges of the House of Lords are known as Lords of Appeal; they are also Privy Counsellors.